What is Spacecraft Propulsion System: Advantages and Disadvantages

 - Low Performance: A low specific impulse (ISP, around 950 Ns/Kg) and a low effective exhaust velocity (ISSP, about 70 Ns/Kg) result in a heavier overall system.

-Advantages and Disadvantages of Electrical Spacecraft Propulsion System
+Advantages of Electrical Spacecraft Propulsion System

 - Flexible Layout: Offers a highly adaptable design, leading to a potential 30% reduction in volume compared to mechanical drive systems.